tmcsherryyy/ENGG1340_project_grp80/README.md

 Then, the system will set the table information to default value and get ready for next table of cutomers.

 3) Search information of a particular table
-The system will ask for table number to be search
+The system will ask for table number to be search.
+Table information includind,
+- Number of adult and child customers
+- Time remaining for that table will be shown.

 4) Reset the setting of the restaurant
 Reset the information including,